hephy-dd/comet/README.md

 Control and Measurement Toolkit (COMET)

-A PyQt5 powered rapid development toolkit for measurement desktop applications, inspired by QCoDeS, Lantz and Slave.
+A PyQt5 powered rapid development tool for creating graphical measurement desktop applications, inspired by QCoDeS, Lantz and Slave.

 ## Install